camunda/camunda-docs/versioned_docs/version-8.1/guides/migrating-from-camunda-platform-7.md

 This means you must inspect and adjust all message receive events or receive tasks in your model to define a reasonable `correlationKey`.
 You also must adjust your client code accordingly.

 The `bpmn message name` is used in both products and doesn't need migration.

+### Multi-instance activities

+Multi-instance activities do exist in the same flavor in Camunda Platform 8 as they did in Camunda Platform 7 (parallel and sequential multi-instance are supported, a loop is not.)

+For implementation, the only current limitation is that a loop cardinality is not supported.

+These elements cannot be migrated:

+- `bpmn:loopCardinality`

+These elements can still be used:

+- `bpmn:completionCondition`: Here, the expression has to be transformed to FEEL.

+These elements will be converted:

+- `bpmn:multiInstanceLoopCharacteristics camunda:collection` to `zeebe:loopCharacteristics inputCollection`
+- `bpmn:multiInstanceLoopCharacteristics camunda:elementVariable` to `zeebe:loopCharacteristics inputElement`

+Additionally, there is now a native way to collect results (using `zeebe:loopCharacteristics outputCollection` and `zeebe:loopCharacteristics outputElement`).
+You should consider this before using a workaround (for example, collecting local variables to a collection in parent scope in an exclusive job).

 ## Adjusting your DMN models